 b.
 If the case is not resolved at Mediation, then a Pre-Trial Conference is the second part and is held in front of the Judge via Zoom.
 The Pre-Trial Conference cannot be waived and will be scheduled and notice will be sent by the JA.

 1. First, please call the JA at 352-742-4127 and she will provide you with Zoom hearing date, Zoom invitation and information.

 2. You will then be required to prepare, file and send a Notice of Zoom Hearing for any hearing that you set.

 3. If you do not have an attorney, you can CLICK HERE for a fillable form for a Notice of Zoom Hearing.

-4. The Notice of Zoom Hearing must be filed with the Clerk of Courts and furnished to all parties involved in the case at least 10 days prior to the hearing by U.S.P.S.
+4. If you do not have an attorney, the Notice of Zoom Hearing must be filed with the Clerk of Courts and furnished to all parties involved in the case at least 10 days prior to the hearing by U.S.P.S.
 Certified Mail Return Receipt Requested or some other means with proof of service.
+THIS RECEIPT MUST BE FILED INTO THE COURT FILE WHEN YOU FILE THE NOTICE OF ZOOM HEARING.
 It is not necessary to send a copy to the Judge’s office.